Task-aware Distributed Source Coding under Dynamic Bandwidth: Acknowledgement

-\textbf{Contributions:} Our contributions are three-fold: First, we formulate a task-aware distributed source coding problem that optimizes for a given task instead of reconstructing the sources (\secref{sec:formulation}).
-Second, we provide a theoretical justification for the framework by analyzing the case of a linear compressor and a task (\secref{sec:DPCA}).
-Third, we propose a task-aware distributed source coding framework, NDPCA, that learns a single model for different levels of compression (\secref{sec:NDPCA}).
+\textbf{Contributions:} Our contributions are three-fold: First, we formulate a task-aware distributed source coding problem that optimizes the compression for a given task instead of reconstructing the sources (\secref{sec:formulation}).
+Second, we provide a theoretical justification for the framework by analyzing the case of a linear compressor and a linear task (\secref{sec:DPCA}).
+Finally, we propose a task-aware distributed source coding framework, NDPCA, that learns a single model for different levels of compression to handle any type of source and task(\secref{sec:NDPCA}).
 We validate NDPCA with tasks of CIFAR-10 image denoising, multi-view robotic arm manipulation, and object detection of satellite imagery (\secref{sec:exps}).
-NDPCA results in a $1.2$dB increase in PSNR, a $9\%$ increase in success rate, and a $14\%$ increase in accuracy compared to an autoencoder with uniform bandwidth allocation.
+NDPCA results in a $1.2$dB increase in PSNR, a $9\%$ increase in success rate, and a $14\%$ increase in accuracy compared to an autoencoder with uniform bandwidth allocation, for the respective experiments mentioned above.